-If you have time, you might consider coming early to stop in Bolzano, your gateway to the Dolomites.
+If you have time, you might consider arriving early to stop in Bolzano, your gateway to the Dolomites.
 Bolzano is a pleasant city with large squares, outdoor markets, and a captivating natural history museum (home of the famous Ötzi iceman).
 We can arrange additional nights in Bolzano to give you time to explore this small, vibrant city before heading to the mountains.

 Or for a more adventurous outing, meet up with a local guide for a via ferrata climb (guide and gear not included) on one of the local routes.
 Via ferrata climbs are famous throughout the Dolomites, and there are many options to choose among, from easy beginner hikes to steep, challenging routes.
 The local guide office can help you decide on an appropriate route, rent gear, and provide a guide.

 Alpina Dolomites – You’ll start with an easy morning with plenty of time to relax before your hike.
 Start with a gondola from town up the vast meadows of the Alpe di Siusi, the largest mountain meadow in the Alps.
 The undulating trail across the meadows passes by a number of small mountain inns.
 We’ll send you to a favorite lunch spot where you can enjoy some of the best homemade local flavors in the Dolomites.

 After lunch, you’ll head out across the Alpe di Siusi to the south with the Schlern massif looming above you before looping back to the 5-star Hotel Alpina Dolomites.
 The Alpina Dolomites is the epitome of mountain luxury, with beautiful rooms and a not-to-be-missed pool and spa.
 The Alpe di Siusi is a popular destination with hikers during the day, and takes on a quiet ambiance in the evening that allows you to relax and enjoy a beautiful evening high in the mountains.